nexvium/allssh/README.md

 * `--[no-]times`

-  Report, or not, how long it took to run command on each hosts.
+  Report, or not, how long it took to run the command on each host.
 Default is to not display.

 * `--[no-]header`